simpixelated/simpixelated.com/src/posts/how-i-nearly-quadrupled-my-salary-in-one-year.md

 ---
-date: "2021-01-24"
+date: 2021-01-24
-title: "How I Nearly Quadrupled My Salary In One Year"
+title: How I Nearly Quadrupled My Salary In One Year
 tags:
   - salary
   - career